dxw/playbook/src/contributing/index.md

 override, set the value of `related_order` in the frontmatter.
 A lower number is listed before a higher number.
 Pages without a `related_order` have an implicit order value set in `_config.yml` in the root of the project.

+### Redirects

+There are two approaches to redirects in the playbook and they solve different issues.

+#### jekyll-redirect-from gem

+A redirect_from entry can be added to a page's front matter - this works for redirecting one page to another, and includes keeping the same hash fragment.
+This is powered by the jekyll-redirect-from gem and requires developer assistance.
+This is the preferred approach as it keep redirects tied coupled closely to the content.

+#### Redirect manager

+There is a redirect manager in the Netlify CMS.
+Within this admin section you can enter a `redirect from` and a `redirect to` value.
+This currently enables redirecting on some pages which do not support the jekyll-redirect-from gem.
+If you create an entry in this section please test it once the build has completed.